-Firework night is approaching which is usually an exciting time for humans but can be utterly petrifying for pets.
+Firework night is approaching which is usually an exciting time for humans but less so for our beloved pets.
 Unlike us, animals have no way of knowing what the noise and bright lights really are, which creates a high-stress situation and leads to a range of negative behaviours.

+These can either be natural and herbal, or pheromone-based.
 Pheromones are feel-good chemicals produced naturally by our pets.
-When a cat is happy and relaxed it may rub its face on things around the home, releasing pheromones that create a positive mood and reassure him there is nothing to be afraid of in the environment.
 Pheromone-based calming products replicate and release these feel-good chemicals to keep pets feeling calm and content.
 When sensed by your cat or dog, they can alter mood and help reduce stress and nervousness.

 Feliway is made up of a synthetic copy of the pheromone that cats use to mark objects.
-In various studies it has been found to help reduce spraying and scratching significantly, without carrying any associated risks.
-Feliway is easy-to-use and convenient – whether you purchase the diffuser or spray – and, rather more importantly, is a highly effective calmer.
-Simply plug it in or spritz around the rooms your cat visits most and see the results for yourself.
+Simply plug in the diffuser or spritz the spray around the rooms your cat visits most and see the results for yourself.

 Pet Remedy offers a natural calming diffuser and spray for cats, dogs, small animals and horses.
-Combining essential oils geared at calming the nerves of stressed pets, Pet Remedy products can either be used on-the-go or in the home.
-They are both safe and effective to use in the lead up to (and during) firework displays for stress reduction and natural calming.
+Combining essential oils to calm the nerves of stressed pets, Pet Remedy products can either be used on-the-go or in the home.

-Hopefully now you have a good understanding of the types of calmers available and how they can help your pets cope through the stressful times ahead.
-You can view our 'most trusted' pet calming solutions by visiting the Firework Guide.
+Hopefully now you have a good understanding of the types of calmers available and how they can help your pets cope through the stressful times ahead, especially when used in combination.
 For a more comprehensive insight into tackling firework fear, have a read of our Knowledgebase article ‘Keep your pets (big or small) happy during fireworks!’
 Feel free to get in touch for more info and if you have any advice, please comment below and share it with our other readers! [email protected]